MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/unified-messaging/Test-UMConnectivity.md

 ## SYNOPSIS
 This cmdlet is available only in on-premises Exchange.

-Use the Test-UMConnectivity cmdlet to test the operation of the Microsoft Exchange Unified Messaging service on an Exchange Server 2016 Mailbox server.
+Use the Test-UMConnectivity cmdlet to test the operation of Unified Messaging (UM) servers.

+**Note**: This cmdlet works best in Exchange 2010.
+In Exchange 2013 or later, the functionality of this cmdlet has been replaced by Managed Availability.
+For the best results, use the Invoke-MonitoringProbe cmdlet and specify the relevant active monitor probe instead of using this cmdlet.

 For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).